W427697/Discord-/MIGRATION.md

 #### Next.js: Drop support for version \< 13.5

 Starting in 8.0, we drop support for Next.js < 13.5.

+#### Next.js Automatic SWC mode detection

+Similar to how Next.js detects if SWC should be used, Storybook will follow more or less the same rules:

+- If you use Next.js 14 or higher and you don't have a .babelrc file, Storybook will use SWC to transpile your code.
+- Even if you have a .babelrc file, Storybook will still use SWC to transpile your code if you set the experimental `experimental.forceSwcTransforms` flag to `true` in your `next.config.js`.

 ## From version 7.5.0 to 7.6.0